pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 * Plan 2.
 Clone the `mathutil` and `bigfft` libraries, add the functions and leave them unimplemented, and change the TiDB dependency to our cloned libraries.

-Plan 1 was quickly ruled out because we couldn’t do it in time for the hackathon, not to mention we had no idea whether the maintainers of these two projects would approve our changes and merge them.
+Plan 1 was quickly ruled out because we couldn't do it in time for the hackathon, not to mention we had no idea whether the maintainers of these two projects would approve our changes and merge them.

 Plan 2 had its own problem because it meant we would probably detach ourselves from the upstreams.